games647/CommandForward/README.md

 ##### Example Execute as Console:
 `/forward console ping`

-This will select a random player to forward the connection to the bungee server, but it will be executed as bungee console there.
+This will select a random player to forward the connection to the Bungee server, but it will be executed as Bungee console there.